-One of the most vigorous and lush crosses we have, Sarracenia alata x minor grows tall like the pale pitcher, Sarracenia alata, and has light windows with a slightly cowled lid like the hooded pitcher, Sarracenia minor.
+One of the most vigorous crosses we have, Sarracenia alata x minor grows tall like the pale pitcher, Sarracenia alata, and has light windows with a slightly cowled lid like the hooded pitcher, Sarracenia minor.
 In late spring and early summer, the traps develop a wonderful orange hue, which mellow out to green by mid-summer.
 As a bonus, it retains most of its pitchers during the winter months, like S. minor.
 Plants can become quite large, dividing readily and growing quickly.
 Foliage is tall, bright, uniform, and substantial.

 Plants You Receive

 Plants are shipped in 4-inch pots with proper growing media.
 Each plant is a division from select mother plants in our collection.
 Pitchers are expected to reach 12 inches during their first season after division.

 All cold hardy plants are grown outdoors at our nursery in Oregon and experience the changes of the seasons.
 Care instructions are provided.